derekburgess/jaws/README.md

 `packet = src_ip:src_port(src_mac) > dst_ip:dst_port(dst_mac) using: protocol(flags) sending: [hex payload] AND/OR [binary payload] AND/OR [ascii payload] AND/OR [http payload] at a size of: size with ownership: org, hostname(dns) lat, long`

-Note: Sending all of the payload options to OpenAI will often trigger the token limit error...
-Have seen packet payloads exceed 15,000 tokens and the OpenAI embeddings end-point has a max 8750.

-Commentary: The repo is currently configured to only send the NO payload.
-After testing various combinations, I find that the payloads oftens only add noise and increase compute.

 Example packet embedding from StarCoder (reduced):